TomSuworof/briene/README.md

 # Briene

-Briene is platform for sharing your ideas with the rest of the world
+Briene is a platform for sharing your ideas with the rest of the world